 - Police Superintendent

 - Rural Development Officer

 BPSC Online Application

-All those eligible for the BPSC combined competitive exam must fill out the online application form to appear for the April 2021 Prelims.
-The registration for the Main exams is open from 6th April 2021 to 30th April 2021.
-The last day to submit the hard-copy of the application form is 7th May 2021.
+All those eligible for the BPSC combined competitive exam must fill out the online application form to appear for the April 2023 Prelims.
+Registration for the Main exams is open from 25 November 2022.

 BPSC Admit Card